 - Add the shallot and sauté, stirring frequently, until beginning to brown.
 Add the turmeric, cinnamon, and cardamom and stir for about a minute, until very fragrant.
 Pour in the chicken stock, pomegranate molasses, honey, and ground walnuts and stir well, scraping the bottom of the pot to dislodge and mix in any browned bits that were stuck.

-- Press "Keep Warm/Cancel" and add the browned chicken back to the pot, discarding any juices that accumulated on the plate.
+- Press "Keep Warm/Cancel" and add the browned chicken and any accumulated juices back to the pot.

 - Put the lid on the Instant Pot and make sure the valve is set to "Sealing".
-Push the "Poultry" button (once the Instant Pot reaches high pressure, it will cook for 15 minutes).
+Push the "Poultry" button or use "Manual" to set the Instant Pot to cook at high pressure for 15 minutes.

 - When the time is up, press "Keep Warm/Cancel" to turn off the IP.
 Let the pressure release naturally, or wait at least 10 minutes and then do a manual pressure release by carefully turning the valve to "Venting".